elocation-id: e3101

 12).

 This method, proposed by Lorentz et al. (2012), seeks to solve the subjectivity of some methods, such as visual inspection, based on the geometry formed by: yc=a/xb 13) and a line secant to the function (13), defined as: yR=cx+d 14).
-In (13), a and b can be obtained from the model of Smith (1938) or from Lessman and Atkins (1963).
+In (13), and can be obtained from the model of Smith (1938) or from Lessman and Atkins (1963).
 This method tries to find the point where the curve yC is as far as possible from the line yR, or in other words, it tries to find a line that maximizes that distance.

 The data used were from a uniformity trial that was established on May 29, 2018, at the El Porvenir farm, owned by CoopeAgri RL, which is located in La Fortuna de San Pedro in the canton of Pérez Zeledón, which belongs to the Brunca region, Costa Rica.
 Sugarcane of the RB 99-381 variety was sown in 40 rows 84 m long with a separation of 1.5 m.